gchq/Gaffer/example-rest/README.md

 The application can be built and then run as a basic executable standalone war file from Maven.
 When run in this format, the default schemas represent the Film/Viewings example and the store used is a MockAccumuloStore.

-To build and run it, use the following command form the parent directory:
+To build it and its dependencies, use the following command from the parent directory:

-'mvn jetty:run -pl example-rest/ -P standalone'
+'mvn clean install -P standalone'
+This uses the 'standalone' profile to run jetty with the example-rest project after it and its dependencies have been built.

 This should launch an embedded jetty container, which can then be accessed via your browser pointing to the following url: http://localhost:8080/example-rest/